 Our LA 20/20 kick scooter size approaches that of a bike and because of the similarity, it is sometimes called a "kick bike" or "foot bike."
-Riding one is similar to riding a bike, except that the rider stands on a low floorboard, rather than perches on a high seat, and propels it by kicking instead of pedaling.
+Riding one is similar to riding a bike, except that the rider stands on a low floorboard, rather than perched on a high seat, and propels it by kicking instead of pedaling.

-Like standard bikes, our kick scooter is designed to carry a single rider at a reasonable speed, with or without a small amount of goods in an optionally-attached wire basket.
+Like standard bikes, our kick scooter is designed to carry a single rider at a reasonable speed, with or without a few goods in an optionally attached wire basket.

 Speed – moderate or fast!